The plague of parachurch structures

 fellowship are found in Christ in his Word and by His Spirit.

-that holds the messengers of the churches in His own right hand.
+It is He Who holds the messengers of the churches in His own right hand.
 It is

 He and He alone that grants and removes the candlestick from